• Skip to primary navigation

 How To Make French Onion Soup With Red Wine

-Expert Tips For Making Red Wine French Onion Soup
+Expert Tips for Making French Onion Soup with Red Wine

 When putting your soup crocks under the broiler, place them on a baking sheet!
 Doing this makes it much easier to handle your soups, and safer to remove from a very hot oven.